Menopausal women are the fastest-growing demographic of workers in the country.

 In recent years, the business world has made tremendous progress in ensuring that women’s needs in the workplace are better met.
 Women’s rights to equal treatment throughout their pregnancy and the subsequent parenting years are now protected in law, and some forward-thinking companies have begun to offer bereavement leave for miscarriages.

-The average age for a woman to go through menopause is 51, and with 3.5 million women aged over 50 in the workplace in the Irish, this group represents a large proportion of our workforce.
+The average age for a woman to go through menopause is 51³, and with 3.5 million women aged over 50 in the workplace in the UK⁴, this group represents a large proportion of our workforce.
 In fact, menopausal women are the fastest-growing demographic of workers in the country.

 Menopause in the workplace

-With an ageing Irish population, the impact that menopause can have upon women in the workplace is set to persist as a growing issue in the years to come.
-While symptoms such as stress, anxiety, and brain fog continue to go unnoticed and poorly managed, the loss of female staff will only worsen.
+With an ageing UK population, the impact that menopause can have upon women in the workplace is set to persist as a growing issue in the years to come.
+Whilst symptoms such as stress, anxiety, and brain fog continue to go unnoticed and poorly managed, the loss of female staff will only worsen.

 This not only has a detrimental impact on the skills and expertise that is held within businesses but gender diversity at senior levels and consequently, the gender pay gap, are also negatively affected.

-“While these conversations may initially feel awkward or uncomfortable, a tailored approach that is aligned with your company values, mission, and culture will help this feeling to quickly dissipate and, ultimately, make certain that anyone experiencing menopausal symptoms gets the same support that a person with any other health issue would receive,” Cathie added.
+“A tailored approach that is aligned with your company values will help make certain that anyone experiencing menopausal symptoms gets the same support that a person with any other health issue would receive,” Jo added.